GSA-TTS/FAC/backend/util/load_public_dissem_data/README.md

 We also need a `combined` table, which is a `MATERIALIZED VIEW`.
 Choose the `Generate MATERIALIZED VIEW` after disseminating SAC records to generate the MV.

-After these two steps, we can re-run the count check:
+After these two steps, we can re-run the count check.
+Everything *should* pass.

 # truncate and load